garden-rs/garden/doc/src/configuration.md

 ## Garden Shell

-The shell used by `garden` when running Commands and evaluating Exec Expressions can be configured in the `garden.shell` field.
+The shell used by `garden` when running Commands is configured by the `garden.shell` field.

 ```yaml
 garden: